hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/kualastyle/__init__.md

 4. **Error Handling:**  If a `Graber` method is supposed to raise an exception for specific invalid input, use `pytest.raises` to verify that the expected exception is raised.

-This significantly improved example demonstrates a proper structure for writing `pytest` tests, covering different scenarios and properly handling possible exceptions.
+This significantly improved example demonStartes a proper structure for writing `pytest` tests, covering different scenarios and properly handling possible exceptions.
 Remember to adapt the tests based on the actual implementation of your `Graber` class.
 Remember to run `pytest` in your terminal to execute these tests.